FartSound.net

 Explore Fart Features

-Whether you're plotting the perfect prank, looking to settle a bet about the average number of times people toot a day, or simply need a laugh, our features have you covered.
-Use our fart soundboard to sample a variety of gassy noises, or head over to the fart timer to schedule a flatulent surprise after a set number of minutes or at a specific time.
+Use our fart soundboard to sample a variety of gassy noises, or head over to the fart timer to schedule a flatulent surprise after a set number of minutes.
 Want to impress your friends with knowledge?
-Dive into our flatulence facts to discover why we fart, how often it happens and what makes some farts stink so badly.
-Don't forget to share a giggle by browsing our collection of fart jokes.
+Read our flatulence facts to discover why we fart, how often it happens and what makes some farts smell so strongly.
+Or share a giggle by browsing our fart jokes.

 Soundboard Set a Fart Timer Read Fart Facts Laugh at Jokes